AWS Private Link

 2. Make sure the Scheme is "Internal"

-3. Make sure the VPC you select is the same one that contains your data source (EC2/RDS etc..) and pick the the relevant Availability Zones,
+3.1 Network mapping - Make sure the VPC you select is the same one that contains your data source (EC2/RDS etc..) and pick the relevant Availability Zones,

 If you are not sure you can configure all available AZ's and set Cross-zone load balancing to true to make sure you can reach your data source.